-You have found yourself wondering, “Should I sell or rent out my house?”
-In the fast-paced Ottawa real estate market of today, demand for rental properties has increased dramatically due to the low inventory of homes.
-This, in addition to high rental rates, makes renting out a home or condo as an investment an attractive idea.
+Have you recently been grappling with the question of whether to sell vs rent your house?
+Today’s Ottawa real estate market is a seller’s market, and demand for rental properties has increased dramatically due to the low inventory of homes.
+This, in addition to a hot rental market, makes renting out a home or condo as an investment an attractive idea.

 However, there are no simple answers.
 Let’s dive deeper to answer the “sell or rent” question and address a few other questions that will help you make an informed decision.